DBordeleau/cpp_autograder/README.md

 Format: `AssignmentName = {"Description", "YYYY-MM-DD", "autograder_name"}`

 #### Autograders Section
 Define what outputs to look for and their point values.
-The item at outputItems[i] is worth gradeValue[i] points:
+The item at outputItems[i] is worth gradeValue[i]:
 ```
 ### Autograders